Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_cnano/ble_weather_station/readme.md

 Refer [Project Manifest](./firmware/src/config/samd21_cnano/harmony-manifest-success.yml) present in harmony-manifest-success.yml under the project folder *firmware/src/config/samd21_cnano*
 - Refer the [Release Notes](../../../release_notes.md#development-tools) to know the **MPLAB X IDE** and **MCC** Plugin version.
 Alternatively, [Click Here](https://github.com/Microchip-MPLAB-Harmony/reference_apps/blob/master/release_notes.md#development-tools)
-- [Microchip Bluetooth Data Android App](https://play.google.com/store/apps/details?id=com.microchip.bluetooth.data&hl=en_IN&gl=US) in your android mobile
+- Download and Install [Microchip Bluetooth Data Android App](https://github.com/Microchip-MPLAB-Harmony/reference_apps/releases/download/v1.3.0/mbd_3_1.apk) in your android mobile

 <span style="color:blue"> Because Microchip regularly update tools, occasionally issue(s) could be discovered while using the newer versions of the tools.
 If the project doesn’t seem to work and version incompatibility is suspected, It is recommended to double-check and use the same versions that the project was tested with. </span> To download original version of MPLAB Harmony v3 packages, refer to document [How to Use the MPLAB Harmony v3 Project Manifest Feature](https://ww1.microchip.com/downloads/en/DeviceDoc/How-to-Use-the-MPLAB-Harmony-v3-Project-Manifest-Feature-DS90003305.pdf)